cuinixam/yet_another_testing_training/README.md

-# Yet Another Testing Attempt
+# Yet Another Testing Training

-Training materials for embedded software product line engineering and testing.
+Training materials for embedded software engineering and testing.

 To update the content of the repository: